 Common German Shorthaired Pointer Health Issues

 The German Shorthaired Pointer is generally speaking a healthy breed.
-Their average lifespan is 12 to 14 years.
+Their average life expectancy is 12 to 14 years.
 However, just like all other dogs, they can be affected by certain health issues.
 The following list of diseases is not arranged in any particular order, meaning that these dogs are not more susceptible to the diseases at the top of the list and vice versa.

 The health issues that have been reported in German Shorthaired Pointers are: